M-Lenczyk/ApacheArrowFlightODBC/README.md

 This document provides means for installation and configuration of the test environment and a short introduction to used technologies, modules and how they work.

 DISCLAIMER:
 This project is not yet finished and some key components are still work in progress.
+The first project iteration was done with MySQL Server 2019 on Windows 10.
+We have decided later to switch to open-sourced solutions.
+Therefore, we chose PostgreSQL and Debian.

 It is highly recommended to get familiar with the references listed at end of this document.